angadtathgir/wc2026-prediction-model/index.md

 ![Fatigue index for Round of 32 teams](images/m3_fatigue.png) *Red bars exceed 50 (high fatigue), amber is 30-50, green is below 30.
 Teams crossing between host nations incur the largest penalties.*

+> **What I'd change:** This treats every player as equally affected by travel, but altitude (Mexico City) and heat (Miami in summer) are physiologically distinct stressors that a single distance number flattens into one.
+Splitting fatigue into separate altitude/heat/distance terms would be more honest about what's actually draining a squad.

 ---

 ## Model 4: Referee Strictness